truebigsand/Colorful/README.md

 # Colorful
-Colorful is a library for windows and linux to output the colorful texts.
+Colorful is a library for C++ on windows and linux to output the colorful texts.